qbancoffee/drivewire4/README.md

 Copy the newly created shared library "libx.so" to "drivewire4/drivewire4_from_source/lib"

-Yo can now start DriveWire 4 using the included script for arm64.
+You can now start DriveWire 4 using the included script for arm64.
 ```bash
 ./drivewire4_linux_arm_64
 ```